techidaily/site-win11/source/_posts/steps-for-reactivating-a-greyed-out-secure-boot-in-bios.md

 ![HP download bios firmware update](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/03/hp-download-bios-firmware-update.jpg)

  Alternatively, you can also manually install BIOS from within Windows.
-For example, on an HP computer, go to the[HP Drivers page](https://support.hp.com/drivers) .
+For example, on an HP computer, go to the [HP Drivers page](https://support.hp.com/drivers) .
 Select your device manually or let the website detect the device for you.

  Next, check for the pending drivers and BIOS updates.
 If detected, download the HP Notebook System BIOS Update (Intel / AMD Processors).
 Make sure to compare the version with the version installed on your PC.
 If same or older, you don't need to update your BIOS.